Henry Holt & Co. | 2016

 Welcome to the real world, bitch.

 I can see how this aspect is meant more for the young adults reading YA – to make the setting more of a fantasy, or a want.
 To play up the “fun” parts of being an adult.
-But I do really wish more YA novels were honest about what life looks like when you’re young and broke, and then built a story line within those confines.
+But I do really wish more YA novels were honest about what life looks like when you’re young and broke and built a storyline within those confines.

 We can set it in a place where some young girl’s parents were murdered and she’s got to find the killer.
 That’s fine!
 Bring me that drama.
 But if she could be doing it from a room she’s renting, and she has no furniture and she has to take the city bus everywhere and she can’t stop for Starbucks every fucking day because her cell phone bill is due, that would be fantastic.